strimzi/strimzi.github.io/_posts/2025-06-12-strimzicon2025-roundup.md

 _Speaker: Colt McNealy @ LittleHorse_

 While many developers are familiar with running Strimzi locally, it can be challenging to get locally built containers and ingress to work smoothly.
-In this session Colt explored an architecture for running a Kafka and Connect cluster on KIND, with an ingress listener and a custom connector.
+In this session, Colt explored an architecture for running a Kafka and Connect cluster on KIND, using an ingress listener and a custom connector.
 As well as some great tips for running locally, Colt also shared a GitHub repo with the final demo code.

 ### What Next?

-If you've run out of StrimziCon 2025 sessions to watch, why not check out our [playlist](https://youtube.com/playlist?list=PLpI4X8PMthYemH5ffnnOFLRhKpJiY1oAn&feature=shared) of last year's event.
+If you've run out of StrimziCon 2025 sessions to watch, why not check out our [playlist](https://youtube.com/playlist?list=PLpI4X8PMthYd-rxC90Her68tgRhIFbTAQ&feature=shared) of last year's event.
 Find out how you can help the Strimzi community on our [Join Us](https://strimzi.io/join-us/) page on the website.

 Thanks again to everyone who made this year's event such a success.